Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Physical models

-Assume that the noise acting on the quantum device can be represented as single qubit noise acting on every qubit.
+Assume that the noise acting on the quantum device can be represented as single-qubit noise acting on every qubit.
 For simplicity we will take the example of the a single-qubit bit flip, acting on qubit $i$ with probability $p$:

-So the error channel acting on all $n$ qubits will be:
+So the error channel acting on all $n$ qubits will be

-Where $\{P_i^{(k)}\}_i$ are the $k-$degree Pauli $x$ strings, which are $\binom{n}{k}$.
+where $\{P_i^{(k)}\}_i$ are the $k-$degree Pauli $x$ strings, which are $\binom{n}{k}$.
 For small $p$ we can truncate the expression above up to a certain order.
-For instance if we choose to truncate to second order we will have:
+For instance if we choose to truncate to second order we will have

-Which respects the ansatz of Eq.~\eqref{channel_assump}.
+which respects the ansatz of Eq.~\eqref{channel_assump}.
 To compute the error that we are making in the truncation we need to put together Eqs.~\eqref{err_trunc} and~\eqref{sq_ch}.

-where we have used that $(1-p)^{2(n-k)}\leq(1-p)^{n-k}$ for every $p\leq1$ and then used the Hoeffding's bound on the tail of the binomial distribution.
-If we want the error to be bounded by $\epsilon$ we need:
+where we have used that $(1-p)^{2(n-k)}\leq(1-p)^{n-k}$ for every $p\leq1$ and then used Hoeffding's bound on the tail of the binomial distribution.
+If we want the error to be bounded by $\epsilon$ we need